Special Gift Offer

 Most Effective

-Are you tired of constantly struggling over attaching and detaching trimmer heads?
-Well, this option solves that problem for you.
-Measuring an ideal height of 6cm, this trimmer head is perfect to deal with small weeds in your lawn.
-It has been specifically designed to fit over a Husqvarna string trimmer and will work with almost every model!
+Are you tired of constantly struggling to attach and detach trimmer heads?
+Well, this option solves that problem.
+At an ideal height of 6 cm., this trimmer head is perfect for dealing with small weeds in your lawn.
+It has been specifically designed to fit over a Husqvarna string trimmer and will work with almost every model.

 Pros